msteveb/tmake/README.md

 -----------------------------
 The core tmake essentially has a single command to create a rule, target.
-While it would be possible to create a build description purely with the 'target' command, tmake is designed to layer a higher-level set of build commands.
+While it would be possible to create a build description purely with the 'target' command, tmake is designed to layer a higher-level set of build commands, a "rulebase".

 The default rulebase includes such a set of high level rules, such as Executable, ArchiveLib, SharedObject, Phony, Install and more.

-The default rulebase may be extended or replaced, or rules tweaked with the low level 'target' if required.
+The default rulebase may be extended or replaced, or rules tweaked with the low level 'target' as required.

 Documentation for the 'target' command
 --------------------------------------